TOP GUN: MAVERICK*CUT TO THE CHASE*

 Ice requests Maverick go visit him.
 He is suffering from throat cancer and can mainly communicate through a computer.
 Maverick expresses his concern over working with Rooster, fearing that something will happen to him like with Goose.
 Ice tells him he must work closely with Rooster, and he manages to speak to Maverick and tell him that the young pilots need him more than he realizes.

 Cyclone steps out onto the runway to find that nobody is there.
-He finds that Maverick brought the pilots over to the beach to play volleyball as a bonding exercise, which appears to work since they are all having fun.
+He finds that Maverick brought the pilots over to the beach to play football as a bonding exercise, which appears to work since they are all having fun.
 Maverick later goes out with Penny and tells her that he pulled Rooster’s application because his mother asked Maverick to look after him before she passed away.

 The pilots then undergo a training exercise to strike the target at a certain altitude and in a certain amount of time.
 Everyone fails to complete the task as needed, with Phoenix needing to eject before her jet crashes.
 Maverick chastises Rooster for how he handles his exercise, leading to them arguing over Maverick hindering Rooster’s flying career.
 They are interrupted when Warlock comes in to inform them that Ice has died.
 A funeral is held for him days later, with Maverick, Penny, and the other pilots in attendance.